plancksecurity/planck-proxy/README.md

 #### keys_dir

-Name of the subfolder to `home` where the the secret for the proxy must be placed so it can be imported properly.
+Name of the subfolder to `home` where the the secret key for the security hub must be placed so it can be imported properly.

 By default this directory is set to the `keys` folder inside the `home` directory.